Xilinx/video-sdk/docs/c_apis.rst

 General Application Development Guide
 *************************************

-Integration layers for applications using the Xilinx Video SDK are organized around the following steps:
+Integration layers for applications using the |SDK| are organized around the following steps:

 #.
 Initialization
 #.
 Resource Reservation